How to Treat Eczema through Ayurveda?

 • Pollen, mold, dust mites, or animal allergies.

-• cool air in winters
+• cool air in winter

 • Colds or the flu.